 What are the signs and symptoms of acute bronchitis?

-- Your child has a fever, body aches, and chills.
+- Fever, body aches, and chills

 How is acute bronchitis diagnosed?